llabend/laura-abend/work-samples.md

 Browse the Jira Initiative for relevant details and links to corresponding epics, stories, and workshop whiteboard: **[Link to Jira Initiative](https://brightonscience.atlassian.net/browse/SOF-1096)**

 ---
-**The need for an experiment template specific to surface profile development was identified and created:**
+#### Surface Profile Development Experiment Template

 ![BConnect web app experiment template selection view with surface profile development selected](/assets/surface-profile-development-template.png "Surface Profile Development Template")

+The need for an experiment template specific to surface profile development was identified and created.
 It needed to be available only to certain internal users so the template is hidden behind an internal user role.

 ---
-**This new template presented a unique challenge since a Brighton employee would need to be able to assign it to a specific client.
-We added an environment picker that only displays for Surface Profile experiments (and, therefore, internal user roles):**
+#### Network ID Picker

 ![BConnect web app experiment details view with selection highlighted in environment id dropdown](/assets/surface-profile-development-environment-picker.png "Surface Profile Environment Picker")

+This new template presented a unique challenge since a Brighton employee would need to be able to assign it to a specific client.
+We added an environment picker that only displays for Surface Profile experiments (and, therefore, internal user roles).

 ---
 ### More improvements for folks who regularly develop surface profiles: